hyperledger-archives/composer/packages/composer-client/README.md

-# Composer-Client
+# Fabric Composer Client
-The Composer client API allows a participant in a business network to connect to the network and perform operations on the asset registries and submit transactions.
+Fabric Composer client API allows a participant in a business network to connect to a business network deployed to Hyperledger Fabric and perform operations on the asset registries and submit transactions.